Responding to Customer Feedback

-- We do not encourage you to ask customers to write reviews on feedbackhall because many business owners may not do so in a balanced way.
-We want the platform to be a reliable source of balanced and natural user experiences and we can only achieve that when users are inspired to share their experiences and they do so without any form of encouragement from the business owners.
+- You can ask customers to write feedback on FbH however, we do not encourage you to mandate or force customers to write feedback on FbH.
+We want the platform to be a reliable source of balanced and natural user experiences and we can only achieve that when users are inspired to share their experiences and they do so without any form of coercion from the business owners.

 - We have a number of tools and procedures to identify fake submissions.
-If we discover that you have offered compensation or incentives to consumer(s) to write reviews, we will not feature them.
+If we discover that you have offered compensation or incentives to consumer(s) to give feedback, we will not feature them.

-- Do not ask your employees or past employees to write reviews for your products or services.
-Do not mandate your staff to collect reviews from happy customers.
+- Do not mandate your staff to collect feedback from happy customers.

-- Please do not post negative reviews on competitor products/services.
-This act is completely unacceptable on feedbackhall and we have developed a number of tools and procedures for recognizing these kinds of reviews.
-If we have evidence that a business manipulated or is manipulating its ratings or those of its competitors, we shall disallow further reviews on the product/service of that business.
+- Please do not post negative feedback on competitor products/services.
+This act is completely unacceptable on FbH and we have developed a number of tools and procedures for recognizing these kinds of feedback.
+If we have evidence that a business manipulated or is manipulating its ratings or those of its competitors, we shall disallow further feedback on the product/service of that business.

 - We advise business owners to sincerely put customers first and focus on providing excellent experience for them.
-These will result in naturally high quality and unbiased reviews.
+These will result in naturally high quality and unbiased feedback.

-Using your ratings and reviews on marketing materials
+Using your ratings and feedback on marketing materials

-You can use your ratings and reviews on feedbackhall in your marketing materials.
+You can use your ratings and feedback on FbH in your marketing materials.
 In doing so we require you to use our visual assets correctly.
 Our logo is a cube with three visible sides showing the most popular expressive reactions that accompany user experiences – happy, indifference and sad.
 Use the logo in a way that it can be recognized.

 The logo is a cube and we ask to always leave it a cube.
 Do not alter the shape by stretching or condensing it.
 In addition, please don’t attempt to recreate it by changing the colour, separating the logo elements, placing a strange image within the logo or covering part of it with another image.